Barsu5489/Placebook/README.md

 # Placebook

-Placebook is a sophisticated web application built with modern technologies that enables users to create, manage, and explore locations on an interactive map.
-With a robust authentication system and seamless user experience.
+Placebook is a web application built with modern technologies that enables users to create, manage, and explore maps.

 ## Table of Contents
 - [Features](#features)